2023 Best Public Relations & Advertising Schools in New York

 Top 10 Best Public Relations & Advertising Schools

-Our 2023 rankings named Syracuse University the best school in New York for public relations and advertising students.
-Syracuse is a very large private not-for-profit school located in the medium-sized city of Syracuse.
+Our analysis found Syracuse University to be the best school for public relations and advertising students who want to pursue a degree in New York.
+Syracuse is a fairly large private not-for-profit school located in the midsize city of Syracuse.

 Public Relations majors at Syracuse take out an average of $27,000 in student loans while working on their egree.
 This translates to an average monthly loan payment of $588, based on a 10-year repayment plan.